uc-cdis/gen3.org/content/get-started.md

   s3:
     name: Access Metadata & Data
     fig: /figs/features/search.svg
     detail: Gen3 includes a portal service for providing a web-based graphical user interface for interacting with a Gen3 data commons within a standard web-browser.
-The portal is an interactive website that allows users to explore, submit, download and analyze data.
+The portal is an interactive website that allows users to explore, submit, download, and analyze data.
 The data portal utilizes the public APIs offered by the data commons as a demonstration of the power of Gen3.
     button:
       caption: Data Access
       link: /resources/user/access-data